-I am a historian of modern South Asia, with research and teaching interests in legal history, histories of migration and displacement, transnational history and questions of archival and historical method.
+I am a historian of modern South Asia, with research and teaching interests in legal history, histories of migration and displacement, transnational history and questions of archival method.
 At present, I am a Prize Fellow in Economics, History, and Politics at the Centre for History and Economics at Harvard University.

 I received my Ph.D. in history from Princeton University in 2018.
 I also hold a bachelor's degree in arts and law (B.A., LL.B.
 (Hons.)
 (JD equivalent) from the National Law School of India University (NLSIU) and a master's degree in law (LL.M.) from the Yale Law School.
 From 2010 - 2012, I served on the faculty of the NLSIU.